Q: What type of jobs does trustaff offer?

 Q: How do I get started?

 “I have been with trustaff for over a year and just finished my 6th assignment.
 My recruiter is terrific.
 When I had a problem with insurance over the summer, they were wonderful in keeping me happy and notified.
 I don't think I'll ever go with anyone else.
-Bonuses, their PTO days, insurance, recruiter—All the best.”
+Bonuses, insurance, recruiter—All the best.”